VisualTech48/RatOS/site/docs/VAOC.md

 Please allow the system a few seconds to open up the VAOC calibration.
 Press "Start Calibration on the upper left corner.
 > [!IMPORTANT]
 > If you haven't homed the machine, it will home now.
-> After it homes or if it already is homed, the machine will go towards the position that is written in `ratos-variables.cfg`, `_xcontrolpoint, _yxcontrolpoint, _zxcontrolpoint`
+> After it homes or if it already is homed, the machine will go towards the position that is written in `ratos-variables.cfg`, `_xcontrolpoint, _ycontrolpoint, _zcontrolpoint`

 When the machine is done moving towards the `ratos-variables.cfg` values, you can now place the VAOC Case as close as to the nozzle center as you can.